 On July 26th 1996, a private showing of Virtua Fighter 3 was held in Kamata, Tokyo, Japan.

 Around July 1996, it underwent location testing at Tokyo Joypolis, before getting a wider release in Japan in September 1996.
 Reportedly the game was so popular during its initial location test that the average waiting time was eight hours, with people being forced to book slots ahead of time.

 Following its arcade debut, it was rumoured that Virtua Fighter 3 would be brought to the Sega Saturn.
-This was confirmed at and then confirmed at the Sega Saturn Senryaku Happyoukai conference on the 8th November 1996 by Yu Suzuki However, given the complexities involved in converting Sega Model 2 games to the system, it was widely expected that converting a Model 3 game would bring significant challenges.
+This was confirmed at E3 1996 and then confirmed again the Sega Saturn Senryaku Happyoukai conference on the 8th November 1996 by Yu Suzuki However, given the complexities involved in converting Sega Model 2 games to the system, it was widely expected that converting a Model 3 game would bring significant challenges.

 During 1996 a promotional trailer for Saturn Virtua Fighter 3 was released in Japan, and subsequently passed across the world's press.
 The trailer comprised entirely of pre-rendered footage, with no gameplay shown and no references to dates or price.
 No in-game Saturn footage or screenshots were ever released to the public during the conversion's development.

 By mid-1997, all plans for an accelerator cartridge were seemingly scrapped, despite initial mixed messages coming from Sega.
 It is suspected the high costs and the simultaneous development of a console successor to the Saturn were the main factors in the decision.